rnl-dei/labs-bootstrap/README.md

 (gentoo chroot) / $
 ```

-To execute only one command inside the chroot (to automate for example) it can be called like this:
+To execute only one command inside the chroot (to automate for example) it can be
+called like this:
 ```
 $ ./chroot-gentoo -c "uname -a"
 ```
+In case the stage3 (`gentoo-stage3` directory) doesn't exist or doesn't have a valid
+stage3, this script will download and extract a new one, and setup the necessary
+configurations and packages to be usable by the other scripts.

 ### Makefile / make

 This is the high-level interface to the framework, to simplify its usage primarly